-Long road trips can be tiring, so it’s essential to take breaks every few hours.
+Long road trips can be tiring, so taking breaks every few hours is essential.
 Get out of the car, stretch your legs, and take the opportunity to use the restroom and grab a snack.

 6- Get your car insurance and documents ready:

-Before hitting the road, make sure your car insurance is up to date, and you have all the necessary documents like car registration, driver’s license, etc.
+Before hitting the road, ensure your car insurance is up to date and you have all the necessary documents like car registration, driver’s license, etc.

 7- Use the rest stops: